Keywords research is the first step to starting an SEO Campaign.

 How do we do keyword research?

+For years, we have relied on google keyword planner and paid tools like Moz, Longtail pro, etc for finding keywords for a website.
 That’s the normal process I followed, and I still follow diligently like a good obedient kid who does all his homework without creating any fuss.

 The only problem with the above technique is that it is not quite effective when you are in need to revise your existing set of keywords.